 Sagrada Familia – the Church of the Holy Family

 Casa Batlló is also a very recognizable piece of Gaudi’s work.
 It’s outside resembles the skeleton and also there are beautiful parts that are made of broken tiles (similar to mosaics).
 You’ve surely seen Casa Batlló on postcards.

 © ChristianSchd / CC BY-SA 3.0

-And in the same neighbourhood, there is the Casa Milà that Gaudi built of Milà family.
+In the same neighborhood, there is the Casa Milà that Gaudi built of Milà family.
 It also lacks any straight lines and it’s made of natural stone.
 Only the roof is covered in broken white tiles – it’s a technique that Gaudi used a lot.

 Also, another thing that you have to see is Park Güell that is a unique experience for sure!
 It’s a complex with extraordinary architectonic elements that are following the shape of nature.
-And again, we can see colourful broken tiles everywhere.
+And again, we can see colorful broken tiles everywhere.
 Classic Gaudi.
-And the Park gives you an amazing view over Barcelona, you will simply love it.
+And the Park gives you an amazing view of Barcelona, you will simply love it.